ikiK-CRO/flask_file_upload/README.md

 3. Enter a password that will be required for downloading the file
 4. Click "Upload"
 5. After successful upload, you'll receive a unique URL to access the file
+6. All files are automatically encrypted for security

 #### Downloading a File

 1. Open the file download link (`/get-file/<file_uuid>`)
 2. Enter the password that was set during upload
 3. Click "Download"
-4. The file will be downloaded to your computer
+4. The file will be automatically decrypted and downloaded to your computer

 #### Viewing Activity Logs